hump-coder/mhi-rc-ex3-esp32/README.md

-# WiFi Control for Mitsubishi (MHI) RC-EX3 Air Conditioner
+# WiFi Control for Mitsubishi (MHI) RC-EX3 Air Conditioner from Home Assistant

 This project adds MQTT and HTTP control to the Mitsubishi RC-EX3 wall controller using an ESP-12 (ESP8266).
 It is based on the excellent work from [mcchas/rc-ex3-esp](https://github.com/mcchas/rc-ex3-esp).
 Many thanks to the original author for providing the foundation.

 Note: This project will work equally well on any of the ESP32 micro controllers.

+## Project Objectives

+The main objective of this project is for integration of my MHI (Mitsubishi Heavy Industries) HVAC system into Home Assistant.

+### Compatible devices

+As this adapter is implemented using the target's RC-EX3 remote conrol it should be compatible with all MHI HVAC that use the RC-EX3 remote.

+This includes models in the following families:

+* SRK
+* SRR
+* SRF
+* FDTC
+* FDUM
+* FDEN
+* FDT
+* FDUA (the device I'm using)

 ## Building the hardware